samsonjs/samhuri.net/Readme.md

 - [x] Find a way to add the site name to HTML titles rendered by plugins

-- [ ] Clean up the posts plugin
+- [x] Clean up the posts plugin

-    - [ ] Why don't plain data structures always work with Stencil?
+    - [x] Why don't plain data structures always work with Stencil?
 Maybe computed properties are a no-go but we can at least use structs instead of dictionaries for the actual rendering

+    - [x] Separate I/O from transformations

+    - [x] Factor the core logic out of PostsPlugin ... separate I/O from transformations?
+Is that an improvement or does it obscure what's happening?

+    - [x] Stop validating metadata in Post, do that when rendering markdown

+    - [x] Remove RenderedPost

+    - [x] Move all dictionary conversions for use in template contexts to extensions

+    - [x] Stop using dictionaries for template contexts, use structs w/ computed properties

 - [ ] Consider using Swift for samhuri.net as well, and then making SiteGenerator a package that it uses ... then we can use Plot or pointfree.co's swift-html